Ezs377/Programming-notes/Markdown language.md

 To write code in the text, use a backtick symbol ( \` )(it's usually right under the esc key).
 Codes can only be read if the md file is run on Github.
 Otherwise it will just show up as normal text.
 `This is short code`

-Use triple backticks or indent 4 spaces before a line to write longer code.
+Use triple backticks or indent 4 spaces before a line to write longer code (only on certain markdown processors).
 Example:

     Written with 4-spaces indent
 	if x = 2: